China Visa from Dubai: Complete Application Guide 2026

 Do I need a China visa from Dubai?

 It depends on your passport nationality.
-UAE nationals (Emirati passport) have visa-free access to China for up to 30 days under a 2024 bilateral agreement.
-Saudi Arabian passport holders also benefit from visa-free entry.
-British passport holders can enter visa-free for 15 days.
+UAE nationals (Emirati passport) have visa-free access to China for up to 30 days under the bilateral agreement in force since 2018.
+Saudi Arabian passport holders also benefit from visa-free entry (China's unilateral policy, extended through 31 December 2026 — verify current).
+British and Canadian passport holders can enter visa-free for up to 30 days (17 February 2026 to 31 December 2026 — verify current), and Russian passport holders under a unilateral trial to 14 September 2026.
 Indian, Pakistani, Egyptian, Bangladeshi, Filipino, and American passport holders residing in Dubai must apply for a China visa through the China Visa Application Service Centre (CVASC) in Dubai or the Chinese Embassy in Abu Dhabi.

 Where do I apply for a China visa in Dubai?

 Most UAE residents apply at the China Visa Application Service Centre (CVASC) in Dubai, which is the official visa submission facility for China in Dubai.
 An online appointment is required — walk-in applications are not accepted.
 Dubai residents with a valid UAE residence visa can use the CVASC.
 Alternatively, you can apply at the Chinese Embassy in Abu Dhabi, though the Dubai centre is more convenient for most applicants.
-OraVisa attends the CVASC on your behalf.
+With your signed authorization letter (the standard CVASC representative mechanism), OraVisa can attend the CVASC for submission where representative submission is permitted; where personal appearance is required (for example fingerprinting), we prepare you for it.

 What is the difference between L, M, and F visas for China?